Federalism for Severely Divided Societies: Possibilities and Pathologies

 Duke Law School

-Professor Donald L. Horowitz, James B. Duke Professor of Law and Political Science Emeritus at Duke University, will deliver the 2014-2015 Bernstein Memorial Lecture.
+Professor Donald L. Horowitz, James B. Duke Professor of Law and Political Science Emeritus at Duke University, will deliver the Annual Bernstein Lecture in Comparative Law titled "Federalism for Severely Divided Societies: Possibilities and Pathologies."
 The lecture is co-sponsored by the Center for International & Comparative Law.
 Lunch will be provided.

 For more information, please contact Ali Prince.

 Federalism or territorial devolution short of federalism can perform many functions for societies severely divided by ethnic, religious, or linguistic divisions.
 Many of these functions can serve to reduce intergroup political conflict.
 The number of federations is much smaller than the number that could actually benefit from federalism or significant devolution of power to lower levels of government.
 Yet federal or devolved arrangements are often plagued by an array of pathologies, some of which are traceable to lowering the territorial level at which groups interact.
 To secure the benefits of devolution and minimize the pathologies, constitutional designers need to assure that the central government is capable of anticipating and responding to negative externalities that may follow upon devolution of authority.
 Not all central governments are capable of doing so.